Frank Lampard

-Frank James Lampard (born 20 June 1978) is an English football manager and former midfielder who currently manages EFL Championship club Coventry City.
-Widely regarded as one of the greatest midfielders of all time and one of Chelsea's and the Premier League’s greatest ever players, Lampard holds the record of the most Premier League goals (177) by a midfielder in its history.
+Frank James Lampard (born 20 June 1978) is an English football manager and former midfielder who is the head coach of club Coventry City.
+Widely regarded as one of the greatest midfielders of all time and one of Chelsea's and the Premier League's greatest ever players, Lampard holds the record of the most Premier League goals (177) by a midfielder in its history.
+He is also one of the few footballers to have made over 1,000 competitive appearances.

 A box-to-box midfielder, Lampard began his career in 1995 at West Ham United, the club where his father Frank Sr. also played.
 In 2001, he was signed by London rivals Chelsea for £11 million.
 In his thirteen years with the club, Lampard established himself as a prolific scorer from midfield, becoming the club's all-time leading goalscorer, with 211 goals in all competitions.

 At Chelsea, Lampard won three Premier League titles, the UEFA Champions League, the UEFA Europa League, four FA Cups, and two League Cups.
 In 2005, he was named FWA Footballer of the Year, and finished runner-up for both the Ballon d'Or and FIFA World Player of the Year.
-After leaving Chelsea, Lampard played for league rivals Manchester City, and Major League Soccer club New York City FC before retiring in 2017.
+After leaving Chelsea, Lampard played for fellow Premier League side Manchester City, and Major League Soccer club New York City FC before retiring in 2017.
 He ranked highly on a number of statistics for Premier League players for ten years from 1 December 2000, including most games and most wins.

 Lampard played 106 matches and scored 29 goals for the England national team, after making his debut in 1999.
-He represented his country at three FIFA World Cups – in 2006, 2010 and 2014 – and in UEFA Euro 2004, where he was named in the Team of the Tournament.
+He represented his country at three FIFA World Cups – in 2006, 2010, and 2014 – and in UEFA Euro 2004, where he was named in the Team of the Tournament.
 Lampard was voted England Player of the Year in 2004 and 2005.